Why We Can’t Let Go of Love for Someone Who Treats Us Badly

-Yes, you might have invested a lot of time in this person (I put 20 years into my now defunct marriage) but don’t spend even one more minute with someone who you aren’t happy with.
-Cut bait right now and invest the next few minutes, hours and days of your life on taking care of yourself and putting your energy out into the world to find the person of your dreams.
+Yes, you might have invested a lot of time in this person (I put 20 years into my now-defunct marriage), but don’t spend even one more minute with someone who you aren’t happy with.
+Cut bait right now and invest the next few minutes, hours and days of your life in taking care of yourself and putting your energy out into the world to find the person of your dreams.

 Furthermore, I do believe that any time we might spend with someone, no matter how it ends, isn’t a waste of time.
 You learn a lot, about yourself and about relationships, during your time with someone.
 The only reason that time would be wasted is if you walk away without taking what you have learned with you.

-So, don’t let sunk time, time that you have already spent, make you stay in a relationship that you know should end.
+So, don’t let sunk time, time that you have already spent, and make your stay in a relationship that you know should end.

 #5 – You don’t like to give up.